Holoship: Production

 The Enlightenment's model was built by Paul McGuiness.

+The episode ran 10 minutes long.
 One of the cut scenes showed the holoship changing shape.
 The transparent perspex miniature was also a casualty of the editing cut.
 Besides the holoship special effects, other scenes and lines were cut out or trimmed down, including many holoship crew scenes and Holly's unhelpful speech to Rimmer.

 Guest stars included Jane Horrocks as Cdr.
 Nirvanah Crane, Matthew Marsh as Capt.
 Hercule Platini, Don Warrington as Cdr.
 Binks, Simon Paisley Day as Cdr.
 Randy Navarro – Number Two, Jane Montgomery as Cdr.
 Natalina Pushkin – Number One, and Lucy Briers as Harrison.

-The two (uncredited) actors heard in the film at the beginning of the episode were Kate Robbins and Steve Steen.
+Grant and Naylor's script for the episode was collected in the 1995 book Son of Soup.